 At any time, the federal income tax laws governing REITs or the administrative interpretations of those laws may be amended.
 We cannot predict when or if any new federal income tax law, regulation, or administrative interpretation, or any amendment to any existing federal income tax law, regulation or administrative interpretation, will be adopted, promulgated or become effective and any such law, regulation, or interpretation may take effect retroactively.
-The TCJA significantly changes the U.S. federal income tax laws applicable to businesses and their owners, including REITs and their shareholders.
-Technical corrections or other amendments to the TCJA or administrative guidance interpreting the TCJA may be forthcoming at any time.
-We cannot predict the long-term effect of the TCJA or any future law changes on REITs and their shareholders.
+We cannot predict the long-term effect of any recent changes or any future law changes on REITs and their shareholders.
 We and our shareholders could be adversely affected by any such change in, or any new, federal income tax law, regulation or administrative interpretation.